eigerco/solana-spec/gossip-protocol-spec.md

 </details>

 #### SnapshotHashes
-Contains hashes of full and incremental snapshots.
+Contains information about the hashes of full and incremental snapshots the node has and is ready to share with other nodes via the RPC interface.
+Snapshots are downloaded by other validators that are starting for the first time, or in cases where validators have fallen behind too far after a restart.
+To learn more, explore this [snapshots] page.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|